Introduction to Focus Strategy

 Step 4

-There should be strategic logic behind competitive advantages, this can be strategies in two parts-one is positioning the logic in the market (market-based logic) which underpins the company’s competitive advantage ambitions.
+There should be strategic logic behind competitive advantages; this can be strategies in two parts-one is positioning the logic in the market (market-based logic), which underpins the company’s competitive advantage ambitions.

 Market Focus Strategy

-Competitive Strategies for Different Market Position
+Competitive Strategies for Different Market Positions

-Five competitive strategies for a different market position are as follows-
+Five competitive strategies for a different market position are as follows –

 1. Overall Low-Cost Provider Strategy